 The reluctant Bright Winter

-Learning that you are a Bright Winter can be terrifying.
+Getting a Bright Winter color palette in your hand can be terrifying.

 The first category is the client who exuberantly embraces her colours, squeals with glee at finally being able to unchain all her favourite colours, and hops out the door with her fan held like a beacon, giggling as she skips to her car.

-This blog post is for the suspicious ones.
+This blog post is for the suspicious ones, the introverts, the grudgingly accepting Bright Winters.

 The clients who are worried that being a Bright Winter means they have to start dressing like Iris Apfel.